aria-ml/dataeval/docs/source/notebooks/h2_cluster_analysis.md

 +++

-## _Problem Statement_
+## Problem statement

 Data does not typically come labeled and labeling/verifying labels is a time and resource intensive process.
 Exploratory data analysis (EDA) can often be enhanced by splitting data into similar groups.

-Clustering is a method which groups data in the format of (samples, features).
+[Clustering](../concepts/Clustering.md) is a method which groups data in the format of (samples, features).
 This can be used with images or image embeddings as long as the arrays are flattened to only contain 2 dimensions.

 The `cluster` function utilizes a clustering algorithm based on the HDBSCAN algorithm.
 The `Outliers` and `Duplicates`